 Brain Chemistry and Hormonal Changes

 Watching porn affects the brain’s chemistry, especially when done frequently.
-Hormonal imbalances, particularly involving male sex hormones like testosterone, can also influence compulsive sexual behavior and contribute to problematic porn use.
+Hormonal imbalances, particularly involving male sex hormones like testosterone, can also influence compulsive sexual behaviour and contribute to problematic porn use.
+Problematic pornography use can disrupt hormonal balance and brain chemistry, which may contribute to the development of addiction and compulsive sexual behaviour.
 Every time someone watches, their brain releases high amounts of dopamine, which creates feelings of excitement and pleasure.
 This is similar to how drugs or alcohol affect the brain.

 Over time, the brain gets used to these high levels of stimulation and starts to crave them.
 This leads to.